Jen-CSG/hello-world/README.md

 Now I'm adding lines.
 I want to see what a series of commits looks like.

 Looks like I have to click on the commits button in order to see all my commits (sequentially).

+If I recall correctly, everything in the repo is tagged each time a commit is done.